 Attorney for Appeals

 If revoking a criminal charge against your or a loved one, don’t be hesitate to contact Goodman Law Group for a legal consultation wherein your possibilities of defense can be discussed.
-Ross Goodman is a highly-trained defense attorney who holds a credible familiarity with drafting, filing, and litigating criminal appeals.
+Ross Goodman is a highly-trained criminal defense attorney who holds a credible familiarity with drafting, filing, and litigating criminal appeals.

 Ross Goodman holds wealthy experiences which cover criminal appeals and writs.
 He concentrates on reversing and reducing appeals for the benefit of his clients.
 He also finds ways to send back an accused individual back into custody to await further trials after the filed appeals.
 By choosing Ross Goodman to manage your appeal, you will incur a reliable advocate with extensive record and vast legal opinions.